 - Peterborough

 Looks at how integrated pest management methods (IPM) are applied to agricultural insect pests.
 Students will examine the principles of IPM, the role of insects in soil ecology, insects as allies in pest management and as pollinators, monitoring and sampling, and control methods (pesticide and organic).
 Prerequisite: 7.5 university credits including BIOL 1020H or permission of instructor.
-Excludes SAFS-BIOL 3110H.
+Equivalent to SAFS-BIOL 3110H.

 Cross-listed: BIOL-3240H